-Here we demonstrate a previously unreported metabolic regulatory role of sigma-2 receptors.
-CM764 binds sigma-2 receptors with high affinity (Ki=3.5 nM) and 25-fold selectivity over sigma-1 receptors (Figure 2), a significant increase in selectivity over the parent compound SN79.
+Here, we demonstrate a previously unreported metabolic regulatory role of sigma-2 receptors.
+CM764 binds sigma-2 receptors with high affinity ($K_i = 3.5$ nM) and 25-fold selectivity over sigma-1 receptors (Fig. 2), a significant increase in selectivity over the parent compound SN79.
 Since sigma-2 receptor activation has traditionally been associated with a reduction in cell viability, we used the MTT assay to measure potential loss of cell viability in response to CM764 exposure.
-Interestingly, treatment of SK-N-SH neuroblastoma cells with CM764 resulted in a significant increase in MTT reduction compared to untreated cells (Figure 3).
+Interestingly, treatment of SK-N-SH neuroblastoma cells with CM764 resulted in a significant increase in MTT reduction compared with untreated cells (Fig. 3).
 This could result from cellular proliferation, stimulation of oxidoreductase activity, or both.
-Results from CyQUANT cell proliferation assays indicated no change in proliferation or DNA replication in response to treatment with CM764, suggesting a strictly metabolic effect (Figure 4).
+Results from CyQUANT cell proliferation assays indicated no change in proliferation or DNA replication in response to treatment with CM764, suggesting a strictly metabolic effect (Fig. 4).

-This stimulative effect on MTT reduction could be attenuated by sigma-2 receptor antagonists with and without measurable affinity at sigma-1 receptors, but could not be replicated by sigma-1 receptor activation by sigma-1-selective agonist (+)-pentazocine.
-All sigma-2 receptor modulators investigated attenuated CM764-induced stimulation of MTT reduction while no effect on MTT reduction was observed for each antagonist independently (Figure 5).
-Specifically of note is the attenuation of the CM764-induced increase in MTT reduction by antagonism with CM572, which has high affinity for the sigma-2 receptor (Ki=15 nM) but no significant affinity for the sigma-1 receptor (Ki≥10,000 nM).
+This stimulative effect on MTT reduction could be attenuated by sigma-2 receptor antagonists with and without measurable affinity at sigma-1 receptors, but this could not be replicated by sigma-1 receptor activation by the sigma-1-selective agonist (+)-pentazocine.
+All sigma-2 receptor modulators investigated attenuated CM764-induced stimulation of MTT reduction, while no effect on MTT reduction was observed for each antagonist independently (Fig. 5).
+Specifically of note is the attenuation of the CM764-induced increase in MTT reduction by antagonism with CM572, which has high affinity for the sigma-2 receptor ($K{\rm i}=15$ nM) but no significant affinity for the sigma-1 receptor ($K{\rm i} \ge 10,000$ nM).
 These data indicate that this is a novel sigma-2-mediated effect that is independent of sigma-1 receptor activation.